Aegis Orchestrator

 target/debug/aegis daemon status && \

-target/debug/aegis task execute echo --input "Hello Daemon" && \
+target/debug/aegis task execute echo --input "Hello Daemon" --output json && \

 target/debug/aegis agent logs echo